Winter Wedding Bouquet Ideas

 Photo: Iris Mannings

-This wedding bouquet style is very unconventional yet still bespoke and, of course, trendy.
+This wedding bouquet style is very unconventional yet still bespoke and, of course, one of the best wedding flower trends.
 It usually looks like you're carrying a ball of fire with glamorous, shimmering sparkles, as well as rhinestone brooches.
 It will feel as if you are a bride at a wedding in Panem.

 18. Red Spray Rose and Evergreen